 To conclude, if you are looking to move to the UK and make a career as a doctor here, MTI is not for you.
 This post will not give you any extra advantage over other doctors who worked in the service posts (non-training) in the NHS before applying for core/specialty training.
 For senior doctors who already have full membership of a royal college, it will be of little benefit for them from the perspective of career progression, but the doctors who are looking for UK experience prior to their part 2/final part of their Royal College Membership, MTI is beneficial.

-As always, if at any point there is any error that needs to be corrected, please feel free to contact us.
+As always, if at any point there is any error that needs to be corrected, please feel free to create a topic in RoadToUK Forum.